Metallic Kitchen Design

 Bronzes tend to be visually darker than brass, but are also stronger than copper.
 They can also be polished to an exceptional shine.
 As a result, they are often used in ways similar to brass.
 Bronze accents or contrast pieces can really catch the eye and make a dramatic design statement.

-Zinc has less sparkle and is highly corrosion resistant.
+Zinc has less sparkle but is highly corrosion resistant.
 It is widely used in outdoor applications – so if you are looking to improve or build an outdoor kitchen this may be the material for you.
-It may surprise you to learn that zinc has actually been used in countertops for centuries.
+It may surprise you to learn that zinc has actually been used in metal countertops for centuries.
 If you’ve eaten in an oyster bar, for example, you’ve seen a zinc countertop.
 Skip the polish and zinc’s silver shine will develop a blue-gray patina.
 A soft metal, the edges can be decoratively shaped, echoing dentil or crown molding or your own design.
 Interest in zinc is leading more metal fabricators to put it in their repertoire.

+More and more kitchen designers have been installing metal countertops for hygienic – as well as attractive – food preparation.
+We at Online Metals thought they make such a great addition to a kitchen, it deserved its own section.
 Made by forming and fastening thin sheets of metal onto plywood or a similar backing material, these countertops are custom-tailored to effortlessly fit your kitchen once it has been laid down.
 Metal’s malleable quality also allows you to incorporate unique designs and distinctive patterns in your countertop.
 A metal countertop can even be welded and polished to your existing sink to create a seamlessly integrated unit.

 Feeling inspired?
 We found a great DIY guide to help make a gleaming countertop a great addition to your home.
 Just follow these simple steps on How to Install a Stainless Steel Kitchen Countertop.